 Advanced Placement (AP) Courses

 AP Courses are another opportunity provided to students to earn college and high school credits at the same time.
 Students must pass the AP exam associated with the course they're taking.
 Please refer to specific colleges of interest for information regarding what AP scores they will accept and what classes they will give credit for.
-For more information regard AP, please see the Collins Hill AP information page.
+For more information regarding AP and the most up-to-date information regarding AP procedures and expectations, please see the Collins Hill AP information page.
 Course offerings are subject to change relative to student interest and class enrollment.
-Collins Hill currently offers 27 unique AP courses:

 - AP English Language & Composition (11th grade)